 The Department of Health make this data available through an online data tool.
 Accessing this tool is straightforward and provides information on a range of registration and workforce data, such as demographics, specialties, hours worked, scope of practice and area of practice.
 For further information on, or access to, the workforce survey data, please go to the Department of Health’s website Health Workforce Data page.

 When our data and information are used for research purposes, they are often published as research outcomes in academic journals and publications.
-Below is a list of published research where data and/or information from AHPRA and National Boards have been used by researchers.
+Below is a list of published research where other researchers have used AHPRA and National Board data and where AHPRA has carried out its own research.

 This list of publications is provided for general information only, and readers should assess whether the information is relevant for them.